Rockbot Business Glossary

 - Card expired?
 Update Payment Method, don't create new Billing Entity

-Payment Method tracks the specific instrument used to pay—credit card, ACH, check, etc. Payment Methods belong to Billing Entities and can change without affecting the billing relationship.
+The specific instrument used to pay — credit card, ACH, check, etc. Payment Methods belong to Billing Entities and can change without affecting the billing relationship.

 Contracted ARR